srichakradhar/ResumeOnPhone/README.md

 # ResumeOnPhone
-Create you resume on your phone!
+Create your resume on your phone!

 ![Main Activity](http://i.imgur.com/PyQFKsC.png)